VerdantFox/code-with-teddy/README.md

 ## Settings and secrets

 Settings and secrets for the Python app are handled by the `app.settings` module, using the Pydantic `BaseSettings` class.
 The settings are loaded from environment variables, which can be set in a `.env` file in the root of the project.
-The `.env` file is not checked into version control, but a `.env.dev` file is provided as a template.
+The `.env` file is not checked into version control, but a `.env.local` file is provided as a template.
 Secrets are stored in the `secrets` directory, which is not checked into version control.
 Secrets are files who's name is the secret key and they contain just the secret value.
 Secrets are loaded onto the `settings` object at runtime.

 ## Database migrations